 Complete the application after taking feedback into account.
 Applicants should seek advice from colleagues, and Faculty Mentors before finalising the application.

 Certify the application in RGMS

 Use the ‘CI Certification’ function in RGMS.
 The application, once certified, will be locked and then submitted to RAO.

 CIA to submit a fully completed UOM Authority to Submit form to RIC by email before 5pm on the final internal closing date.
 The form should be one PDF document and should include

 - Signature of the CI and Head of Department/Institute Director.

 - Written evidence (e.g. email) from all CIs and AIs.
-This evidence must clearly state the application ID number and include the relevant "I certify..." text provided in the Authority to Submit form.
-Suggested wording is provided in the accompanying support document.
+This evidence must clearly state the application ID number and include the relevant "I certify..." text provided on the Authority to Submit form.
 All written evidence must be attached to the finished Authority to Submit form in order of CI/AI listing with the other signatures.